-ED 638L - Leadership through Supporting Diverse Learners
+ED 638L - Leadership Internship: Leadership through Supporting Diverse Learners

-This course focuses on understanding of special education and other special populations programs found in the public schools.
+This course is a school based internship, emphasizing the elementary, middle, and/ or high school.
+Students will complete structured hands-on assignments.
+Participants will work under the direction of a mentor in a school setting to complete assignments.
+The course is designed to include a minimum of 80 hours of work, with a minimum of approximately 60 hours to be completed on-site.
+This course focuses on an understanding of special education and other special populations programs found in the public schools.
 Legal requirements, characteristics of inclusive settings, and effective strategies for implementing and sustaining educational adaptations for students from special populations will be covered.